-Texas is a major route for migratory birds shuttling between the United States and Canada.
+Texas is a major route for migratory birds traveling between the United States and Canada.
 This annual event can impact residential, commercial and industrial properties.

 The nesting birds bring challenges such as noise, odor and significant amounts of excrement covering streets, sidewalks, cars and mailboxes on public and private property.

 City staff is unable to address any of these issues while the birds are nesting due to their protected status under the Migratory Bird Treaty Act of 1918.

 We need residents' help to address this situation proactively!

 What to do about migratory birds in your neighborhood:

 - Trim your trees.
 Remove deadwood and thin tree canopies to allow sunlight between limbs and other trees.